 As the name suggests, the oil is extracted from the prickly pear or better known the Barbary fig or cactus.
 Indigenous to Mexico, over time the plant was introduced in North Africa.
 Excruciating heat, dry weather, and lack of water did not scare the prickly pear.
 On the contrary, these unique plant found the difficult environmental conditions highly favorable and expanded all over the region, making Morocco its primary place of residency.
 And the locals did not mind it at all.
 Moreover, the Moroccans made it a part of their most powerful health and beauty secrets.

 Prickly pear seed oil is extremely high in Omega 6 and Omega 9, antioxidants, vitamin E and vitamin K oil.
-It’s considered to be one of the best natural remedies to keep away fine wrinkles.
+It is considered to be one of the best natural remedies to keep away the fine wrinkles.
 Other benefits of prickly pear seed oil include ability to increase elasticity of the skin and brighten under-eye dark circles.
 No other facial creams are needed.
 Apply a few drops of prickly pear oil on your face and hair daily.
 The results will not make you wait long.

 3. Moroccan Hammam